This Week's Finds in Mathematical Physics (1-50): February 26, 1995

-In fact Schomerus told me about this while I was in Cambridge Mass. over Christmas, but somehow I didn't pick up on the coolest thing about it, that it gets the quantum groups quite naturally from Chern--Simons theory, via the relation between the Poisson brackets on moduli space and the classical r-matrices.
+In fact Schomerus told me about this while I was in Cambridge Massachusetts over Christmas, but somehow I didn't pick up on the coolest thing about it, that it gets the quantum groups quite naturally from Chern--Simons theory, via the relation between the Poisson brackets on moduli space and the classical \(r\)-matrices.

 Let's see.
 This is getting technical so I'll give in and get technical.
 One other paper that I found out about while here studies rather similar issues, but from the viewpoint of geometric quantization rather than deformation quantization.
 Axelrod, Della Pietra and Witten did some very fundamental work on geometric quantization of Chern--Simons theory: